| Title: | General Purpose Hierarchical Data Structure |

 Read the data.tree vignette for a detailed explanation of these traversal orders.

-allows providing a prune criteria, i.e. a function taking a Node
+pruneFunallows providing a prune criteria, i.e. a function taking a Node as an input, and returning TRUE or FALSE.

 If the pruneFun returns FALSE for a Node, then the Node and its entire sub-tree will not be considered.

-allows providing a a filter, i.e. a function taking a Node
+filterFunallows providing a a filter, i.e. a function taking a Node as an input, and returning TRUE or FALSE.

-, then the node will be excluded from the result (but not the entire subtree).
+Note that if filter returns FALSE, then the node will be excluded from the result (but not the entire subtree).

 The method takes one or more vectors as an argument.
 It traverses the tree, whereby the values are picked

 from the vector.
-Also available as OO-style method on Node
+Also available as OO-style method on Node.

 invisibly returns the nodes (useful for chaining)